liferay/liferay-docs/developer/frameworks/articles/web-experience-management/05-developing-a-fragment-renderer/02-creating-a-fragment-renderer.markdown

 [TOC levels=1-4]

-Creating a Fragment Renderer lets you call Liferay's provided Java APIs for backend tasks related to your fragment.
+Creating a Fragment Renderer lets you call Liferay's provided Java APIs for backend tasks related to your Fragment.
 In this article, you'll create a sample Fragment Renderer that displays values stored in the current @product@ instance's database.